FlyingDragon6511/PlasmaSplash/README.md

-# PlasmaSplash
-Elgen Splash V1
+This is version 1 of the Elgen Splash screen for KDE Plasma